List of tallest buildings in Detroit

-Deindustrialization and suburbanization affected the growth of Detroit's skyline in the second half of the 20th century, as the city's population peaked in the 1950 census and subsequently declined.
+Deindustrialization and suburbanization affected Detroit in the second half of the 20th century, as the city's population peaked in the 1950 census and subsequently declined.
 Despite this, a further 21 buildings taller than 300 ft (91 m) were completed from 1960 to 1991.
 This included the postmodern Ally Detroit Center, Detroit's third-tallest building, and the Renaissance Center (RenCen), which was developed as an urban renewal project aimed to address the city's decline.
 Downtown Detroit has been undergoing revitalization in the 21st century, bringing with it several significant restoration projects of old high-rises and several new ones.
-Hudson's Detroit, the city's second tallest building at 680 feet (207 m), was completed in 2025.
+Hudson's Detroit, which includes the city's second tallest building at 680 feet (207 m), was completed in 2025.
+General Motors moved its headquarters from the RenCen to Hudson's Detroit in 2026.

 Most of Detroit's tall buildings are located in the city's downtown, immediately north of the Detroit River, which separates Detroit from the downtown of the city of Windsor, Canada.
 The Detroit–Windsor transborder agglomeration is one of few locations where high-rises in two countries are visible together.
 Going northwards from downtown along Woodward Avenue, shorter high-rises are scattered in the neighborhoods of Midtown, Medical Center, and New Center.
 The Fisher Building in New Center is Detroit's 12th tallest building.
 Residential towers are also sparsely found near the riverfront, east of downtown.
 In Metro Detroit, the city of Southfield contains a small high-rise cluster in Southfield Town Center, with a small number of towers in Pontiac and Troy.
 Ford and Chrysler, the rest of the Big Three automobile manufacturers, are headquartered in high-rises in the cities of Dearborn and Auburn Hills, respectively.